LoganWilliams1/mhm2_kmer_analysis_v2/docs/mhm_guide.md

 The `mhm2` binary can be executed directly using `upcxx-run`, `srun` or another suitable launcher.
 Generally we recommend using `mhm2.py`, because it takes care of many facets of starting the executable in a given environment and provides additional functionality, e.g. automatically restarting on errors, easily enabling communication tracing, etc.

+A description of all the available options is provided below.
+This list can be obtained in an abbreviated form by running `mhm2.py -h`.

+## Options provided by mhm2.py

+The following options are provided by the `mhm2.py` wrapper script:

+**`--auto-resume BOOL`**
+Automatically resume a run if it fails.
+This wil restart the run at the last saved checkpoint (this will enable checkpoints by default, i.e. `--checkpoint=true`).
+This defaults to false.

+**`--shared-heap INT`**

+Set the shared heap size used by the UPC++ runtime, as a percentage of the available memory.
+This defaults to 10% and should not need to be adjusted.
+If MHM2 fails with `upcxx::bad_shared_alloc` messages, then this value should be increased.

+**`--procs INT`**

+Set the number of processes used when running MHM2.
+By default, MHM2 automatically detects the number of available cores and runs with one process per core.
+This setting allows a user to run MHM2 on a subset of available processors, which may be desirable if running on a server that is running other applications.

+**`--nodes INT`**

+Set the number of nodes on which to execute MHM2.
+By default, MHM2 will use the total available number of nodes from the job launch.
+On rare occasions it may be desirable to explicitly set this through the MHM2 launch, and not during the external job launch.

+**`--gasnet-stats`**

+Collect GASNet communication statistics.
+This option should be run with either a `Debug` or a `RelWithDebInfo` build.
+It will produce a summary of communication statistics for each stage, and write the summary to the log file and to stdout.
+Enabling this will further increase the runtime.

+**`--gasnet-trace`**

+Enable GASNet tracing.
+This must be run with a `Debug` or `RelWithDebInfo` build.
+This will produce one file per process `P`, called `trace_<P>.txt`.
+For more about what data are collected, consult the [GASNet documentation](https://gasnet.lbl.gov/dist-ex/README), in the section about GASNet tracing and statistical collection.
+The trace mask is set to a comprensive set of default, i.e. setting the GASNet environment variable: `GASNET_TRACEMASK="GPWBNIH"`.
+This can be overriden by explicitly setting that environment variable.

+**`--preproc STRING`**

+Preprocessing commands.
+This is a comma separated list containing preprocesses and/or options (e.g. `valgrind --leak-check=full`), or additional options to be passed to `upcxx-run`.

+**`--binary STRING`**

+The name of the binary file for executing MHM2.
+This defaults to `mhm2`.
+This option can be used to run different binaries from the same script, such as builds with and without GPU support.

 ## Basic options

 These are the most commonly used options.